Alex-Anthony/CS-SSW-555-Team-13-TechTitans-Project2/README.md

 - Sprint 4
     - Improvements of Backend
-        - As the backend developer I want to complete further training of models and fine tuning so that the final iteration has the best accuracy possible.
         - Adjust, validate, and test model
     - Feature-Driven Development
         - Implement additional features and enhancements based on client feedback and project requirements